-Nine prominent Brisbane landmarks will be emblazoned in rainbow lights to commemorate this year’s International Day Against Homophobia, Biphobia and Transphobia (IDAHOT) on May 17.
+Nine prominent Brisbane landmarks will blaze with rainbow lights to commemorate this year’s International Day Against Homophobia, Biphobia and Transphobia (IDAHOT) on May 17.

-The day is recognised internationally to raise awareness of discrimination and prejudice experienced by queer people and events are held to spread messages of acceptance and inclusion.
+The day raises awareness of discrimination and prejudice experienced by queer people.
+Events on the day spread messages of acceptance and inclusion.

-May 17 is the date on which the World Health Organization removed homosexuality from the International Classification of Diseases in 1990.
+The World Health Organization removed homosexuality from the International Classification of Diseases 17 May 1990.

-In Brisbane, rainbow flags will fly from Brisbane City Hall as well as the state headquarters of Queensland Police Service, Queensland Ambulance Service and Queensland Fire and Emergency Services.
+In Brisbane, rainbow flags will fly from Brisbane City Hall as well as the state headquarters of Queensland Police Service.
+They will also fly at the Queensland Ambulance Service and Queensland Fire and Emergency Services.

-In the evening, the Queensland Performing Arts Centre and the Brisbane Powerhouse will be lit up in rainbow lights for the first time.
+In the evening, the Queensland Performing Arts Centre and also the Brisbane Powerhouse will light up in rainbow lights for the first time.

-The Brisbane Powerhouse is holding a free special event that evening featuring guest speakers and a memorial ceremony as the venue begins their annual queer arts festival MELT.
+The Brisbane Powerhouse is also holding a free special event.
+The event features guest speakers and a memorial ceremony as the venue begins their annual queer arts festival MELT.

-Around Brisbane, Queensland Parliament House, Brisbane City Hall, the Treasury casino, the Story Bridge, Victoria Bridge and Kurilpa Bridge will also be lit up in rainbow lights to mark IDAHOT.
+Around Brisbane, Queensland Parliament House, Brisbane City Hall, the Treasury casino, the Story Bridge, Victoria Bridge and Kurilpa Bridge will also light up in rainbow lights to mark IDAHOT.

 ‘A day to break down divisions’

-Brisbane LGBTIQ Action Group (BLAG) will host a rainbow lights walking tour through Brisbane that evening, leaving King George Square outside City Hall at 5.15pm sharp.
+Brisbane LGBTIQ Action Group (BLAG) will host a rainbow lights walking tour through Brisbane that evening.
+It leaves King George Square outside City Hall at 5.15 pm sharp.